 About Platinum Wedding Bands

-Platinum is an excellent metal choice for classic and non traditional wedding rings.
+A pure platinum ring is an excellent metal choice for classic and non traditional wedding rings.
 It features a glossy finish that looks similar in color to white gold.
-Although it appears similar, there are some key differences between platinum and other metal types.
+Although a platinum engagement ring might appear similar to a white gold ring, there are some key differences between platinum and other metal types.

 Because of platinum’s clear benefits over gold, it is increasing in popularity.
 But, some consumers are still not convinced that spending more money up front is worth it.
-To deep dive into the differences between white gold or platinum wedding bands, learn all of the most important distinctions between the two metals to find out which one is right for you and your new spouse.
+To deep dive into the differences between a white gold ring or a platinum wedding ring, learn all of the most important distinctions between the two metals to find out which one is right for you and your new spouse.

 Platinum vs White Gold: Cost, Composition & More

-Weight Difference in Platinum vs White Gold: The last key difference between platinum vs white gold wedding bands is the weight.
-Platinum is quite a bit heavier than gold, which gives it a more substantial feel.
+- Weight Difference in Platinum vs White Gold: The last key difference between pure platinum vs white gold wedding bands is the weight.
+Platinum jewelry is quite a bit heavier than gold, which gives it a more substantial feel.
 If you’re worried it will be too heavy to wear every day, consider how thick you want your ring to be.
 The thicker it is, the heavier it will feel.
+For rings for glamorous brides, this usually means a heavy piece of jewelry.
 If you’re thinking about purchasing online but want to get a feel for the different weights, it may be a good idea to head to the nearest jeweler and try them on first.
 Feeling it on your finger may give you a better idea of how your actual ring will feel.

 Choosing Between Platinum Vs White Gold: Which One Is Right for Me?